falco81/KuroDLCTools/doc/ADVANCED_DOCUMENTATION.md

 The output is either a directory tree (default for project / single-archive input) or a `.p3a` archive (`--p3a`; default for `--game` mode).
 When packing as `.p3a`, existing entries pulled from the source keep their original `cmp_type` verbatim — only the renamed mdls and renamed images go through the chosen `--p3a-compression`.
 Both archive versions `1100` and `1200` are supported, and an existing per-archive ZSTD training dictionary is preserved on output.
 The default output path in `--game` mode is `<cwd>/kuro_mdl_rename_output.p3a` — the directory the script was run from.
 This is deliberate: dropping a generated mod next to vanilla `.p3a` files inside the game directory is risky, so the default keeps it separate.

 The whole run is **dry-run by default**.
 The full per-mdl plan is printed (renamed mdls, per-mdl image copies, missing references) so it can be reviewed before passing `--apply`.
 The script is also fully cleanup-safe: every transient scratch directory is removed on success, error, or `Ctrl+C` via a top-level `try / finally`.

+When the script is run with no path argument in a directory that contains neither an `asset/` tree nor any `.p3a` files, it does **not** emit a bare error message.
+Instead it prints a yellow warning banner explaining what the user actually attempted (single-project / single-archive mode), suggests the `--game` workflow as the most likely intent, and offers ready-to-paste command examples.
+The actual directory listing is shown last in dim text so it does not compete with the actionable hints.

 #### Source Modes